Report: Arizona prison boss slow to react to broken locks

-PHOENIX (AP) - A new report says locks failed for years at an Arizona prison and allowed for serious beatings of prisoners and guards, but Department of Corrections Director Charles Ryan failed to appreciate the seriousness of the problem until video of an assault was broadcast on television.
+PHOENIX (AP) - Locks failed for years at an Arizona prison and allowed for serious beatings of prisoners and guards, but Corrections Director Charles Ryan failed to appreciate the seriousness of the problem until he saw video of an assault that was broadcast on television, according to a report released Thursday.

+Whether Ryan was misled or disregarded information reported to him, he bears responsibility for the problem continuing at the Lewis prison, wrote retired Arizona Supreme Court Justices Rebecca White Berch and Ruth McGregor in a report commissioned by Gov. Doug Ducey.

+“We conclude that the Director, for too long, remained surprisingly uninformed about the poor functioning of the locks and scope and seriousness of the danger,” they wrote.
+“That is not acceptable.”

-The report by two retired Arizona Supreme Court justices and released on Thursday says Ryan “remained surprisingly uninformed” about problems at Lewis Prison west of Phoenix.
-Justices Rebecca White Berch and Ruth McGregor also place blame on understaffing, complacency and poor management at the prison in 2017 and 2018.
+The justices also place blame on understaffing, complacency by correctional officers, budget requests that were ignored and poor management at the prison in 2017 and 2018.
+Ryan replaced the warden and his deputies at the beginning of the year.

-Ryan announced his retirement the day after he sat for his final interview with the justices.
+Ryan announced his retirement on Aug.
+9, the day after he sat for his final interview with the justices.
+He did not respond to an email seeking comment on the report.
+Department of Corrections spokesman Andrew Wilder said Ryan hasn’t commented on it.

-The Department of Corrections issued a statement saying the report provides a fair assessment of the cell-door issues at Lewis.
+The department issued a statement saying the report provides a fair assessment of the cell-door issues at Lewis and the operational challenges faced by the agency.

+Problems with locks at Lewis, about 45 miles(72 kilometers) west of downtown Phoenix, shocked lawmakers and the public when ABC 15 (KNXV-TV) aired video in April of an assault on a corrections officer from 2018.
+The station reported that inmates used objects to prevent their cell locks from engaging completely, even though they appeared secure on control panels.

+The justices found five incidents where corrections officers were assaulted and seriously injured that could be attributed to inmates leaving their cells without permission, and another assault on an inmate.
+Four other beatings of seriously injured inmates may have been related to lock problems, but there wasn’t enough evidence to make a definitive conclusion.

 Sign up for Daily Newsletters